15 min read

 Write primary text, headline, and select call to action

-Use an appropriate call to action.
-As you can see in the image above, there are a number of options to choose from.
-In this Lead Ad example, I’m going to ask people for their Name and Email address before sending them to this very blog post.
+Pick a CTA that matches the ask.
+As you can see in the image above, there are plenty of options.
+In this example, I’m asking people for their name and email address before sending them to a blog post.
 Yep, it can be as simple as that.

 Create a new Facebook lead form in Ads Manager

 Time to create your lead form.
-This is the form people will see when they click on your ad.
-To get started, click the Create Lead Form button in the Instant Form section and name your form.
-This will make it easier to find later when you start creating multiple campaigns and forms.
+This is what people see when they tap your ad.
+Click the Create Lead Form button in the Instant Form section and name your form so it’s easy to find later, once you’re running multiple campaigns.

-Leave the More Volume default form type selected.
+Leave the More Volume default form type selected for now.

 Add intro headline and description to lead form

-Fill in the Intro: Add a Headline and an introductory paragraph to reiterate what people should expect after they submit the form.
-By default, your form will use the image from your ad as the header image, but you can customise this image.
+Fill in the intro: add a headline and a short paragraph reiterating what people get after they submit.
+By default the form uses your ad image as the header image, but you can customise it.

 Add headline above lead form fields